Skip to main content

 Dr Graham S Taylor , Senior Lecturer, University of Birmingham

 During the SARS-CoV2 pandemic Graham's research group, in collaboration with Prof. Paul Murray's group at the University of Limerick, have studied different virus-related diseases.
-These include: i) Multisystem inflammatory Syndrome of Children (MIS-C, also known as PIMS-TS) that develops in a small number of children infected by the virus, and ii) COVID-19.
+These include: i) Multisystem inflammatory Syndrome of Children (MIS-C, also known as PIMS-TS) that develops in few children infected by the virus, and ii) COVID-19.
 For the latter his group have deployed a wide range of complementary techniques on post-mortem tissue samples.

 Related Content